Elsa Skarbøvik

 Elsa Skarbøvik (born 3 November 1948 in Oslo) is a Norwegian politician for the Christian Democratic Party.

 She was elected to the Norwegian Parliament from Vestfold in 1997, and was re-elected on one occasion.
 She had previously served in the position of deputy representative during the term 1985–1989.

-Skarbøvik was a member of Sem municipality council from 1975 to 1985, serving the last two years as deputy mayor.
+Skarbøvik was a member of the Sem Municipality council from 1975 to 1985, serving the last two years as deputy mayor.
 She was also a member of Vestfold county council during the term 1979–1983.